DanSam5K/project-2-enumerable-methods/README.md

 Testing

-To test the code, run ruby test_case.rb file.
+To test the code, run ruby test_case.rb file from your terminal.

 ~~~bash
 $ ruby test_case.rb